The Most Common ADA Compliance Issues for Websites

 Missing Image Alternative Text

-WCAG 2.1 SC 1.1.1 requires that you make any information conveyed by non-text content — such as charts or images — accessible through the use of a text alternative.
+WCAG 2.1 SC 1.1.1 requires you to make any information conveyed by non-text content — such as charts or images — accessible through the use of a text alternative.
+Alternative text (or alt text) is a brief, basic description of the image.

-Providing a text alternative for non-text content enables screen readers and other assistive technologies (AT) to present the media to the user.
-For example, a person who cannot see a picture can have the text alternative read aloud using synthesized speech.
-Alternative text (also referred to as image alt text) is a brief, basic description of the image.
+Providing alt text for non-text content enables screen readers and other assistive technologies (AT) to present the media to the user.
+For example, a person who cannot see a picture can have the alternative text read aloud using synthesized speech.

 Missing Language Tags